pseudo-dynamic/PseudoDynamic.Terraform.Toolset/README.md

 Feel free to take a look at the other overload methods.

-### Supported Mappings
+### Supported C# Mappings

-Attribute names are automatically turned to kebab_case.
+Property names are taken as attribute names and property names are automatically converted to kebab_case.

+> :bulb: If you prefer using a custom attribute name, then use [NameAttribute](#supported-c-attributes).

 ```csharp